iipc/warc-specifications/specifications/warc-format/warc-1.1/index.md

 This 'revisit' profile may be used whenever a subsequent consideration of a URI provides payload content which a strong digest function, such as SHA-1, indicates is identical to a previously recorded version.
+It is not necessary that the URI of the original capture and the revisit be identical.

 To indicate this profile, use the URI: